sljrobin/ConfigThePenguin/README.md

 # ConfigThePenguin
-[ConfigThePenguin](https://github.com/sljrobin/ConfigThePenguin) is a toolbox for automating the installation process of [Arch Linux](https://www.archlinux.org/) and [Debian](https://www.debian.org/).
+[ConfigThePenguin](https://github.com/sljrobin/ConfigThePenguin) is a toolbox for automating the installation and configuration processes of [Arch Linux](https://www.archlinux.org/) and [Debian](https://www.debian.org/).
 It contains my personal dotfiles and a bunch of handy scripts.
 Find more information on the [project's webpage](https://sljrobin.org/work/configthepenguin).

 ## Table of contents
 * [Configuration](https://github.com/sljrobin/ConfigThePenguin#configuration)